sage-code/maj/case.md

-# Motivation
+# Use case

-History has proven that a language is a powerful possession of a nation.
+History has proven that a language is powerful tool for:

-* Learning a new language is difficult,
-* We spend years in schools just learning our nation language,
+* We spend a decade in schools learning our primary language,
-* Few people spend time to learn a second language,
+* Few people have spare time to spend to learn a second language,
-* Even fewer know a third or more languages,
+* Even fewer know a third or more languages, and usually older people.

-Once a language is learned there is available a new resource for you to tap into.
+Once a language is learned this become a resource of knowledge.

 # History

-I will not look into history of languages.
-This domain is close to infinity.

-Conclusions:
+From history of languages:

 * natural languages are evolving but slow,
-* sometimes a language is pushed forward,
+* sometimes a language need a pushed forward,
-* constructed languages failed.
+* constructed languages failed so far.

 # But why